a-synchronous/rubico.land/TOUR.md

 ```

 # Function Composition
-**Reduce application complexity** by chaining functions together with `pipe`.
+**Reduce code complexity** by chaining functions together with `pipe`.
 You can think about `pipe` as an analog to the Unix pipe, though with JavaScript functions instead of command line utilities.

 ```javascript [playground]
 const square = number => number ** 2